justingreerbbi/openflight.local/Readme.md

 ## Contributing

 I am always open to pull requests for improvements, bug fixes, etc. In you do want to contribute, please send a pull request to this repo.
 Any help provided is always greatly appreciated.

+## ToDo's

+-   Add Turf.js
+-   Add alerts for aircraft that enter a flagged zone.
+To inlcude specific owner or aircraft type.
+-   Add UI for map options.
+-   Update the ajax query to auto calulate radius based on map viewport.